davidkila/davidkila/README.md

 [Wunderlust Webpage (Prototype)](https://github.com/davidkila/wunderlust)

-> * Coded the front-end a test website for a fictitious travel agency, which showcases color-changing hover buttons, complex grid layouts and a submission form.
+• Coded the front-end a test website for a fictitious travel agency, which features color-changing hover buttons, complex grid layouts and a submission form.
 The webpage also highlights SEO optimization via Twitter card and open graph meta tags.

 ```
         <!-- ~~~~~~~~~~ TWITTER CARD TAGS ~~~~~~~~~~ -->